 Local authorities respond to the fall of the cabinet

-Following the fall of the cabinet, the councils, provinces, and water boards sent a letter to the Senate and the House of Representatives.
+Following the fall of the government, the councils, provinces, and water boards sent a letter to the Senate and the House of Representatives.
 In the letter, the local and regional authorities ask Parliament to prevent the Netherlands from grinding to a halt.
 “We need the leeway to make the decisions necessary to keep this country running,” stated the umbrella organizations VNG, IPO, and Dutch Water Authorities.

 Standing still is irresponsible

-“There are currently many urgent matters in rural areas that cannot be put off.
+“There are currently many urgent issues in rural areas that cannot be put off.
 Under the motto ‘water and soil as guiding principles,’ these initiatives aim to restore balance between the agricultural sector and nature, further improve water quality (in line with the Water Framework Directive by 2027), and address climate challenges,” Dutch Water Authorities Rogier van der Sande, chairman of the Dutch Water Authorities .

 Discussions on the tax system for water authorities must continue